pygame/pygame/docs/reST/ref/video.rst

    .. method:: focus

-      | :sl:`Raise the window above other windows and set the input focus.`
+      | :sl:`Raise the window above other windows and set the input focus.
+The "input_only" argument is only supported on X11.`
       | :sg:`focus(input_only=False) -> None`

    .. method:: restore